Can You Recover Money to Punish a Drunk Driver that is at Fault?

 Kansas law will hold the drunk driver responsible for his negligence if his violation of this duty results in injury or harm to another person.
 We handle auto accident cases and it is shocking to see how many of those cases involved alcohol or other drug-related incidents.

-In addition to being responsible for the actual damages, the law may impose, in the right circumstances, what is called punitive damages to punish a wrongdoer.
 The Kansas Statute provides that in any civil action in which exemplary or punitive damages are recoverable, the trier of fact shall determine, concurrent with all other issues presented, whether such damages shall be allowed.
 If such damages are allowed, a separate proceeding shall be conducted by the court to determine the amount of such damages to be awarded.
 At a proceeding to determine the amount of exemplary or punitive damages to be awarded under this section, the court may consider:

 (1) The likelihood at the time of the alleged misconduct that serious harm would arise from the defendant’s misconduct;